 Arcadia Petroleum Ltd v Bosworth: Acting for Arcadia in the Supreme Court and the Court of Justice of the European Union in a jurisdiction challenge arising out of a claim worth in excess of $300 million.
 The issues include the jurisdictional characterisation of conspiracy, knowing receipt, dishonest assistance and breach of fiduciary duty claims under the Brussels Regulation (Recast) and the Lugano Convention.

-Goldman Sachs International v Novo Banco: Acting for the claimants in the Supreme Court in a claim worth in excess of $600 million.
+Goldman Sachs International v Novo Banco 1 WLR 3683: Acted for the claimants in the Supreme Court in a claim worth in excess of $600 million.
 The issues before the Supreme Court concern the interpretation of the EU Directives relating to bank resolution and reorganisation and article 25 of the Brussels Regulation (Recast).

 Tiuta International Ltd v De Villiers 1 WLR 4627: Acted for Tiuta in the Supreme Court in a case concerning the correct approach to the assessment of damages in claims against valuers where the loan that the lender is induced to make by the negligent valuation is used to refinance a pre-existing loan.